Posted on October 28, 2020 at 6:00 am

 You can also view these videos on our YouTube Storytime Shorts playlist.

-Note: We only have permission from publishers to share some of these stories through the end of 2020.
-After that time those videos will disappear.
+Note: We only have permission from publishers to share some of these stories online for a limited time.
 So be sure to view them regularly and before they are gone!